adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-listing-data-en_US.md

 ## Back to our `TicketLive.Index`

 To list our tickets, we will use `LineupWeb.TicketLive.Index`.
 Phoenix projects like to follow this pattern: `YourAppWeb.NameOfSomethingLive.{Index, Show, New, Edit}` (or is it?
 We will discuss this later).
-Lets change our `Index` LiveView:
+Let's change our `Index` LiveView:

 ```elixir
 defmodule LineupWeb.TicketLive.Index do